alhuelamo/barcelona-metro-lines/README.md

 # Barcelona Metro Lines

-Disclaimer: I did not write this code.
+Disclaimer: I did not write (most of) this code.
 I just asked Cursor to write it for me.

 Just a toy project to demonstrate the capabilities of Cursor.
 I'm not a frontend developer, and it would have taken me quite a long time to write this code.